ashleyy2444/tp/docs/DeveloperGuide.md

    allow `filter` to filter the contact list more specifically. (e.g. `filter t/TAG s/SALARY_RANGE` will return contacts with matching `TAG` and `SALARY_RANGE` that falls within what is specified)
 2. **Store** the resume such that
+7. **Allow `find` command to search contact list with partial name/company name matches**: The existing `find` command focuses on exact matches for names or company names.
+This limitation can be restrictive, especially when users are unsure about the complete name or are looking for contacts with names that have common substrings.
+To provide a more flexible and intuitive search experience, we plan to enhance the find command to support partial matching.
+The improved find command will enable users to search for contacts using partial names or partial company names.
+The command will display a list of contacts where the entered term matches any part of the person's name or company name. (e.g. `find j` will return contacts with names like "John" and company names like "JPMorgan".)